Which phone shall I buy? Should I wear the maroon shirt tonight or the black one? Should I stick to my current job or switch to a new job?

 You do not have to act upon every opinion you receive.
 You just have to listen to the perspective of a different person with an open mind.
 It can help you prevent a big mistake.

-Turning into a good decision maker takes time.
+Turning into a good decision maker takes time for teens, for students, for working professional, for employers or for the experts.
 Like a bodybuilder needs time to grow his muscles and get shredded, your brain needs time to learn, adapt and apply the practices of good decision making.
 If you are expecting to be capable of making a great decision tomorrow by looking at this list, you are mistaken.

 Learning to make good decisions is like a marathon.
 The faster you try to run, the more exhausted you get and chances are, you may not even get to the destination.

-Even after writing this article, I am nowhere close to being a great decision-maker.
+Even after writing this article, my decision making skills are far from perfect.
 I struggle to apply them all these items daily.
 But I sure do try.

 You do not have to be a perfect decision-maker, you only have to be a good one.
 Do not go on a quest to be a perfect decision-maker.
 In most cases, the perfect choice does not exist.
 Even if it does, the difference is only marginal.
 After a certain amount of time has elapsed even the perfect choice seems no different than a good one.